Agreement for Grant by a Charity to a Non-Charity Organisation

 This Agreement for Grant by a Charity to a Non-Charity Organisation is for use where a charity (whether or not it is registered with the Charity Commission) provides a grant to an organisation which is not a charity in law.
 The recipient of the grant may be a voluntary, social enterprise, public sector, or commercial organisation.

-A non-charity organisation, although not a charity, can receive and use grant funding from a charity to implement the charitable purposes of that charity if the charity follows the Charity Commission’s guidance on giving grants to a non-charity (last updated by the Commission in August 2017).
+A non-charity organisation, although not a charity, can receive and use grant funding from a charity to implement the charitable purposes of that charity if the charity follows the Charity Commission’s guidance on giving grants to a non-charity.
 This template takes into account that guidance.
 It is important to note that the guidance requires more than simply using an appropriate form of agreement, and so we strongly recommend that you read the guidance in full before offering a grant to a non-charity or using this template.

 The Charity Commission’s guidance stresses in particular the need to carry out proper due diligence into the recipient organisation to ensure that in all of the circumstances it is appropriate to issue a grant to it for it to carry out the activities.